A Log PSS morphism with applications to Lagrangian embeddings: Symplectic cohomology

-Finally, we observe that for such Hamiltonians, the integrated maximum principle of \cite{Abouzaid:2010ly}*{Lemma 7.2} implies that all Floer solutions connecting such orbits actually lie in the region where $R \leq R_H$; in particular all curves we study lie in the compact region $\bar{X} \cup \{R \leq R_H\}$.
+Finally, we observe that for such Hamiltonians $H^{\lambda}$, the integrated maximum principle of \cite{Abouzaid:2010ly}*{Lemma 7.2} implies that all Floer trajectories and continuation maps (for $\lambda \leq \lambda'$) betweeen orbits actually lie in the compact region $\bar{X} \cup \{R \leq R_H\}$ (seeing as all orbits of $H^{\lambda}$ and $H^{\lambda'}$ themselves lie in this region).